-Figure 12-transmission schedule example with an initial pattern made up of two looping steps.
-Step one lasts for one day with an unlimited number of transmissions allowed.
-Step two lasts for 24 hours with a limit of 250 uplinks per day.
-On day 100, the next pattern is scheduled to begin.
+Figure 12-transmission schedule example with an initial pattern made up of two steps.
+Step one lasts for 24 hours with 50 location transmissions allowed and 10 Fastloc GPS acquisitions.
+Step two lasts 24 hours with 25 location uplinks allowed and 6 Fastloc acquisitions.
+Step 2 loops repeatedly until 10-January-2018, when the next pattern begins.